-Based on the data, my analysis indicates that the expected price return of the S&P 500 index for the next 10 years is less than 1% per year, with an expected drawdown in that period of 34% (from current levels).
-In other words, the expected price return of the SPX is less than 1% per year over the next 10 years, and it is likely that an investor would have the opportunity to purchase the SPX at 66% of its current value sometime in the next 10 years.
+Based on the most recent data, the regression model indicates that the expected annual price return of the S&P 500 index for the next 10 years has dropped below zero (-0.41%), with an expected drawdown in that period of 36% (from 12/1/2018 levels).
+In other words, the expected price return of the SPX is now negative over the next 10 years, and it is likely that an investor would have the opportunity to purchase the SPX at 64% of its current value sometime in the next 10 years.
 The risk/return trade off for holding periods as short as three years look equally unattractive, albeit with lower correlations.

 I completed a similar historical regression analysis using the "Buffett Indicator", which is the ratio of equity market capitalization to GDP.
 The correlation is not quite as strong, but is still very significant (-0.74).
-The resulting historical analysis of the Buffett Indicator suggests that the expected annual price return of the S&P 500 index for the next 10 years is actually negative (-4.65%), with an expected drawdown in that period of over 50% (from current levels).
+The Buffett Indicator regression model currently indicates that the expected annual price return of the S&P 500 index for the next 10 years is significantly negative (-4.8%), with an expected drawdown in that 10-year period of almost 60% (-54%) (from 12/1/2018 levels).

 Unlike human prognosticators, the Trader Edge recession model is completely objective and has no ego.
 It is not burdened by the emotional need to defend past erroneous forecasts and will always consistently apply the insights gained from new data.